 Best Bitcoin Wallet

 Electrum is one of the most popular crypto wallets out there.
 As it turns out, it is also the best Bitcoin wallet available.
-It is an open-source and secure wallet that offers a lot of advanced features to the users.
+It is an open-source and secure blockchain wallet that offers a lot of advanced features to users.
 It is really easy to set up as well.
 The transaction fee can be customized and the wallet does not go through downtime owing to its server configurations.